dotnet/designs/accepted/compat-pack/compat-pack.md

    strong signal that these technologies would be legacy.
 We could flatten the legacy ones only, but it seems more complicated to understand if the pack is partially flattened than if it is pure meta package.

+### Why is it called Windows Compatibility Pack?

+Originally, we used the name *.NET Framework Compatibility Pack* but we changed it to the *Windows Compatibility Pack* to underline the notion we're not providing all of the .NET Framework as part of it.